-Jill qualified as a solicitor in December 2006 and joined Stephensons in January 2007 in the wills and probate department.
-In 2017 Jill was made a senior associate of the firm.
-She is a court appointed deputy and acts on a number of matters for clients suffering from issues affecting their capacity.
-She attends across the Wigan and Leigh office and i supervised by Adam Sym.
+Jill qualified as a solicitor in December 2006 and joined Stephensons in January 2007 in the Wills and probate department.
+In 2020 Jill was made a partner.
+She is a professional deputy and director of Stephensons Trust Corporation Limited and acts on a number of high worth matters for clients suffering from issues affecting their capacity.
+She is supervised by Andrew Welch.

-Jill is accredited by the Society of Trust and Estate Practitioners.
+Jill is a full member of the Society of Trust and Estate Practitioners.
 She is also a member of Solicitors for the Elderly and is a Dementia Friend.

 Areas of specialism